To lend a hand

 A solo approach but not alone.

-In my house and my bed and breakfast I welcome lovers of calm and discovery.
+In my guest house and my Bed and Breakfast I welcome lovers of calm and discovery.

 In my cellar I suggest to neophytes or wine-lovers tastings commented which often close vineyard walks.